 - Colors and sets used: Same as Ram Leela, the color in this movie are rich.
 The Aaina Mahal, (similar to Mughal-E-Azam) leaves you speechless.

 - War scenes, now Bollywood can match the quality of Hollywood war scenes.
 I literally enjoyed it.

 - Kasi Bai: Kasibai, the 1st wife and love of Bajiroa, is the unsung hero of this movie.
 The perfect casted character with a justified script.
 Played by Priyanka Chopra.

 - Radhabai: Mother of Bajirao.
 Tanvi Azmi has surprised everyone with her mesmerizing acting.

 - Bajirao and Mastani’s love is not justified.
 There should be more minute on how it happened.
 The whole story is focused on their love struggle.

 - The End, the last 5 minutes, Bajiroa’s hallucination scene is something hard to digest and looks bit dramatic thus lacks conviction.

 - Fewer war scenes.
-Bajirao as a Peshwa of Chhatrapati Sahu had fought many huge glorious battles.
-To name few – the Battle of Delhi with Moghals, Battle of Bhopal with Nazam, etc. The movie would have really EPIC if both wars were covered.
+Bajirao as a Peshwa of Chhatrapati Sahu had fought and won many huge glorious battles.
+To name few – the Battle of Delhi with Moghals, Battle of Bhopal with Nazam, etc. The movie would have been EPIC if both wars were covered.